MicrosoftDocs/Edge-Enterprise/edgeenterprise/learnmore-zsdch-compression.md

 After the browser has fetched and cached the dictionary, future requests to the server will include a list of available dictionaries in a "avail-dictionary" header.
 If the server can serve a response compressed using one of the available dictionaries, it provides a response using the dictionary and specifies a "Content-Encoding" of "zsdch".

+## How does the Compression Dictionary Transport feature work?

+Similarly, when a Compression Dictionary Transport dictionary is available on the client during request time, the Compression Dictionary Transport advertises additional "Accept-Encoding" request header values ("sbr" and/or "zstd-d") along with a "Sec-Available-Dictionary" request header.

-## What sites are this feature being tested with?
+## What sites are these features being tested with?

-To validate performance gains and compatibility with various network topologies, Edge advertises support when requesting content from bing.com, bing.cn, and msn.com.
+To validate performance gains and compatibility with various network topologies, Edge advertises ZSDCH support when requesting content from bing.com, bing.cn, and msn.com.
 Edge also supports local testing by advertising it to servers with the "localhost" hostname.

+The Compression Dictionary Transport feature is being tested by various sites, including non-Microsoft ones, using the Origin Trial mechanism.

 ## Potential interactions with network middleboxes